abrookins/WrapToColumn/README.md

   motions like `vip` (select current paragraph).

 * Wrap Paragraph to Column: Wraps the paragraph in which the cursor appears.
+  A paragraph is defined as text offset by blank lines -- including lines that only start with what looks like comment syntax (e.g., `//   `).
 Selected text is ignored (no selection is needed).

 ## Setting the maximum line width